aedinger7/distortion_polarization/README.md

-# Cognitive distortions in political polarization.
+# The Rise of Cognitive Distortions in Online Political Polarization
 by Andy Edinger, Johan Bollen, Hernán A. Makse, and Matteo Serafino

 https://arxiv.org/abs/XYZXYZ